 The California Court of Appeal, Sixth Appellate District issued a ruling in Berg & Berg Enterprises, LLC v.
 Boyle, 2009 Cal.
 App.
 LEXIS 1740 (Oct.
 29, 2009) that limits a breach of fiduciary duty action brought by creditors against insolvent corporation directors.
 This case serves as persuasive authority for bankruptcy cases in New York.

 Berg came out of a dispute between Berg & Berg Enterprises, LLC (“Berg”) a real estate developer, and Pluris, Inc. (“Pluris”), a business that developed advanced network routers.
-Pluris closed in 2002 as a result of downturn in the telecommunications industry.
+Pluris closed in 2002 as a result of a downturn in the telecommunications industry.
 Berg claimed it became Pluris’s creditor when MWP, its predecessor-in-interest, agreed to build and lease office buildings in San Jose, California to Pluris.

 Pluris allegedly repudiated the lease contract and assigned its assets for the benefit of its creditors.
 Berg tried to file an involuntary bankruptcy proceeding against Pluris.
 The suit was dismissed.
 Later, Berg litigated in California court against nine of Pluris’s directors for breach of fiduciary duty.
 Berg claimed the Pluris directors breached fiduciary duties to Berg by assigning assets for the benefit of Pluris’s creditors before examining other possible courses of action to maximize the value of the company’s assets and letting the assignee waste Pluris’s assets.
 For instance, Berg claimed a bankruptcy filing could have preserved the net operating losses with higher payments to creditors.
 Net operating losses are considered assets when a profitable business decides to buy an insolvent business.